nxp-imx/meta-nxp-connectivity/README.md

  - OpenThread Daemon: https://github.com/openthread/openthread
  - OpenThread Border Router: https://github.com/openthread/ot-br-posix

-All the software components revisions are based on [project Matter v1.2.0.0 tag](https://github.com/project-chip/connectedhomeip/tree/v1.2.0.0).
+All the software components revisions are based on [project Matter 2024 January revision on master tree](https://github.com/project-chip/connectedhomeip).

 The Following Matter related binaries will be installed into the Yocto image root filesystem by this Yocto layer recipes:
  - chip-lighting-app: Matter lighting app demo